Adanurk/Adanurk/README.md

-# Hi there, I'm Kübra
+# Hi there, I'm Kübra 👋

-## I'm a developer to-be
+## I'm a developer to-be 😸

 - 🌱 I’m currently learning CSS-SASS/SCSS, JavaScript, ReactJS
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Learning more
-- ⚡ Fun fact: I love nature & being tourist!
+- ⚡ Fun fact: I love cats of all sizes, nature & being tourist!

 ### Connect with me: